Trump campaign says it will ban Bloomberg reporters from events, rallies

 "We have covered Donald Trump fairly and in an unbiased way since he became a candidate in 2015 and will continue to do so despite the restrictions imposed by the Trump campaign," he said.

-Last week, Micklethwait announced in a memo that the outlet won't do in-depth investigative reporting on Bloomberg or his rivals now that the company's billionaire owner jumped into the race.
-The news outlet said this was in keeping with its practice of not investigating its owner, and it extended the policy to his Democratic rivals out of fairness, the publication said.
+Last week, Micklethwait announced in a memo to staffers that the outlet won't do in-depth investigative reporting on Bloomberg or his rivals now that the company's billionaire owner had jumped into the race.
+The news outlet said this was in keeping with its practice of not investigating Bloomberg, like when he was the mayor of New York, and it extended the policy to his Democratic rivals out of fairness, the publication said.

-"We will continue our tradition of not investigating Mike (and his family and foundation) and we will extend the same policy to his rivals in the Democratic primaries," John Micklethwait wrote in a memo to newsroom staffers.
+"We will continue our tradition of not investigating Mike (and his family and foundation) and we will extend the same policy to his rivals in the Democratic primaries," Micklethwait wrote.
 "We cannot treat Mike’s Democratic competitors differently from him."

-But Micklethwait said the publication will still investigate the Trump administration, calling it "the government of the day."
-The policy could change if Bloomberg were to win the nomination, Micklethwait wrote, adding that the outlet will publish investigations or summaries of them from other publications on Bloomberg and his Democratic rivals.
+But Micklethwait said the organization will still investigate the Trump administration, calling it "the government of the day."
+The policy could change if Bloomberg were to win the nomination, Micklethwait wrote, adding that Bloomberg News will publish investigations or summaries of them from other publications on Bloomberg and his Democratic rivals.

 Bloomberg owns roughly 90 percent of Bloomberg L.P., the financial software company he co-founded that owns Bloomberg News.